So you've soaked up our beginner's guide to whisky. You know how it's made and how to drink it - now it's down to your choice of which one to sip.

 Of course, the best way to learn which kinda whisky is your dram is to taste 'em, so hit up our list of the best whiskies to have in your home bar to get your practical lesson started.

-The Highlands are big, so we won't be making any grand sweeping tasting statements about whisky from this region cos man, this is vast.
+We won't be making any grand sweeping tasting statements about whisky from this region, 'cos man, the Highlands are vast.
 As a result, you can get a whole variety of flavours and characteristics from the whiskies produced here.
-"From lighter whiskies to salty coastal malts, the Highlands offer a range of whiskies that are just as diverse as its landscape," Kirstie McCallum, masterbBlender of Halewood Artisanal Spirits, tells us.
+"From lighter whiskies to salty coastal malts, the Highlands offer a range of whiskies that are just as diverse as its landscape," Kirstie McCallum, master blender of Halewood Artisanal Spirits, told us.
 "Our Crabbie 15-Year-Old Highland Single Malt, which was distilled at an unnamed island distillery in the Highland region, takes on smoky, salty notes which give depth to this beautifully complex Scotch whisky."

 Meanwhile, the 10-year-old flagship whisky of the Glenmorangie distillery is a benchmark for the creamy, approachable single malts and is usually championed as the perfect entry whisky for first-time drinkers.
 Send this link to ya whisky-sceptic mate and get them on board.